Finnish submarine Saukko: The construction of Saukko

 The construction of Saukko began in 1928 at Sandvikens Skeppsdocka och Mekaniska Verkstad in Helsinki.
 The design was based on German drawings for the submarine Pu110 ("smaller, quickly assemblable submarine prototype").
 Launched on 2 July 1930, Saukko was declared ready for service on 16 December 1930.
 At that time it was the world's smallest submarine, officially weighing only 99 t.
-Saukko crew consisted of 15 men.
+Saukko had a crew of 15 men.
 The outer hull was designed for icy conditions.